jlduan/fba/docs/tutorials/eccite-seq/PRJNA521522/tutorial.rst

    2022-01-08 12:33:13,341 - fba.qc - INFO - Output directory: qc
    2022-01-08 12:33:14,203 - fba.__main__ - INFO - Done.

-As for read 2, based on the per base content, it suggests that bases 0-12 are actually our feature barcodes (See the distribution of matched barcode positions on read 2).
+The per base content analysis of read 2 suggests that bases 0-12 correspond to our feature barcodes, as indicated by the distribution of matched barcode positions (see fba ``qc`` results).

 .. image:: Pyplot_read2_per_base_seq_content_protein-tag.webp
    :width: 400px